Stewarts split with Sodexo: Politics or dollars and cents?

-HUNTINGTON,WV (WOWK) -Stewarts Original Hot Dogs have been serving the Huntington community for nearly 90 years, and they have been served at Marshall Football games for more than 30 years

-However, it was recently announced that Stewarts and the university’s food supplier, Sodexo, decided to part ways, but some feel the decision might of been more about politics than about dollars and cents.
+HUNTINGTON, W.Va.
+(WOWK) -Stewarts Original Hot Dogs have been serving the Huntington community for nearly 90 years, and they have been served at Marshall Football games for more than 30 years.
+However, it was recently announced that Stewarts and the university’s food supplier, Sodexo, decided to part ways, but some feel the decision might have been more about politics than about dollars and cents.

-They wanted to cut his hot dog stands down from 11- 2, and reduce his share of the pie from a $1.20 per hot dog to 74 cents.
+They wanted to cut his hot dog stands down from 11 stands to two, and reduce his share from a $1.20 per hot dog to 74 cents.

 “Everything was going fine, and we had a great working relationship, and then all of the sudden things change.
 It makes you wonder”.